DavidSchinazi/jazzlights/DEBUGGING.md

 pio run -e vest_instrumentation -t menuconfig
 ```

-We need the following changes made:
+We then need the following changes made to enable instrumentation:

 ```
 CONFIG_FREERTOS_USE_TRACE_FACILITY=y